sebvu/vim-text-editor/README.md

 learning ncurses by creating a tui vim editor

 - be able to type text 
+- add number lines
 - be able to do normal functions on a normal text editor
-  - enter to go to a line below, back
+  - enter to go to a line below, back 
-  - backspace to delete
+  - backspace to delete 
-  - arrows to go left right up down
+  - arrows to go left right up down (only on spaces filled up, including the space key)
 - be able to save
 - be able to edit current files
 - be able to edit files WITH text editor